So, you’ve taken the plunge!

-Single ride tickets cost £1.60 so before I even left for the day, I would meticulously analyze each coin I had (because lets be honest, I had no idea what any of them were worth and didn’t want to look like a total idiot on the bus) and create £1.60 piles based on the number of bus tickets I would need for the day.
+Single ride tickets cost £1.60 so before I even left for the day, I would meticulously analyze each coin I had (because let’s be honest, I had no clue what any of them were worth and didn’t want to look like a total moron on the bus). and create £1.60 piles based on the number of bus tickets I would need for the day.

 3. Not carrying a raincoat or umbrella at ALL times (a raincoat is better because it can be windy)